jonathan-odonnell/milestone-project-4/testing.md

     - Outcome: Pass

+# Write Review Page

+1. Verify that the write review page appears as expected and looks good at all screen widths.

+    - Outcome: Pass

+2. Verify that when a user hovers over or clicks on a star, the current star and all prevoius stars change colour to gold.
+If the user has clicked on the star, the value of the hidden rating field should also be updated to the value of the star's rating data attribute.

+    - Outcome: Pass

+3. Verify that if the user hasn't entered a value in each field, when the add review button is clicked the form does not submit and the required input error message appears.

+    - Outcome: Pass

+4. Verify that when a user correctly enters a valid input in all fields and clicks on the add review button, the form submits, and the review is added to the database and the user is redirected to the previous page.
+A toast also appears informing the user that the review has been successfully added.

+    - Outcome: Pass

+5. Verify that users who are not signed in cannot access the write review page by manually typing in it's URL and are returned to the sign in page.

+    - Outcome: Pass

+6. Verify that signed in standard users who have not purchased the holiday or have already reviewed it cannot access the write review page by manually typing in it's URL and are returned to the 403 page.

+    - Outcome: Pass

 # Booking Page

 1. Verify that the booking page appears as expected and looks good at all screen widths.